Zilliqa/scilla/tests/contracts/simple-dex/README.md

 ## Sequence of events
-1. Contract owner updates the contract with the contract address using `updateContractAddress(ByStr20)`
-2. Maker makes an order through `makeOrder`.
+1. Maker makes an order through `makeOrder`.
 This will invoke a `transferFrom` transition in tokenA's fungible contract to transfer tokens from maker's address to dex contract address
-3. Taker fills an order using `fillOrder(orderId)`.
+2. Taker fills an order using `fillOrder(orderId)`.
 This will invoke a `transferFrom` transition in tokenB's fungible contract to transfer tokens from taker's address to DEX contract address
-4. Maker and Taker can claim back if there are `pendingReturns`.
+3. Maker and Taker can claim back if there are `pendingReturns`.
 To claim back tokens, maker/taker can call the `ClaimBack(tokenContractAddress)`.
 This will invoke the `transferFrom` transition in token's fungible contract to transfer tokens from DEX contract address to `_sender`.

 ## Test Cases